 As spectators around the world tune in on Saturday to watch the royal wedding of Prince Harry of Wales and American actress Meghan Markle, Yalies take note: Episcopal Church Presiding Bishop Michael Curry DIV ’78 will deliver the wedding’s sermon.
+If you’re also going to tie the knot soon, Designed Dream, a wedding planning service situated in Toronto, offers well-thought-out wedding planning choices.
+Opting for an all inclusive wedding packages Ontario is the finest alternative for a private and unique wedding ceremony.

 After receiving a master of divinity degree from Yale Divinity School in 1978, Curry first became a deacon at St. Paul’s Cathedral, Buffalo, New York and then a priest at St. Stephen’s in Winston-Salem, North Carolina.
 After working as a rector at St. James’ Episcopal Church in Baltimore in 2000, Curry became the 11th bishop of the Episcopal Diocese of North Carolina.
 And in November 2015, the Episcopal Church, which is based in the United States and boasts roughly 1.8 million predominately white members, elected Curry the church’s first black presiding bishop.
 Kensington Palace announced last week that Curry would be speaking at the ceremony.